sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 Our new approach for testing `InvoiceFilter` is faster, easier to write, and more cohesive.

+{% hint style='tip' %}
+In a real software system, the business rule implemented by the `InvoiceFilter` would probably be best done directly in the database.
+After all, a simple SQL query would do the job in a much more performatic manner.

+Nevertheless, abstract away the example.
+Imagine that for a class to do its job, it needs some data from (or to interact with) another dependency.
+{% endhint %}

 ## Mocks and expectations

 Suppose our system has a new requirement: